-Whether diagnosing the flu, developing new technology for disease detection or treating cancer, medical laboratory scientists provide critical information to patients and providers in health care settings.
+Whether diagnosing the flu, developing new disease detection technology, or treating cancer, medical laboratory scientists are critical to patient care.

 Admission Requirements

-Track One: For individuals who are not certified in medical laboratory science
+Track One is for applicants who are not certified in medical laboratory science.
+Application requirements include:

 - Minimum overall GPA of 3.0